Rufus For Real

 Can I make this without wine?

-French Onion Pot Roast - The flavors of this beef pot roast are just incredible.
-It's a super savory version of the classic.
+• French Onion Pot Roast – The flavors of this beef pot roast are just incredible.
+It’s a super savory twist on the classic.

-Slow Cooker Mongolian Beef - For an Asian-inspired spin, this pot roast recipe is a family favorite.
-Served over simple white rice and a side of sautéed veggies, it's a reall winner!
+• Slow Cooker Mongolian Beef – For an Asian-inspired spin, this pot roast–style recipe is a family favorite.
+Serve it over simple white rice with sautéed veggies and it’s a real winner.

-Roasted Prime Rib - No-fail and absolutely delectable.
-I'll show you how to make the perfect, tender prime rib with two sauce options.
+• Roasted Prime Rib – No-fail and absolutely delectable.
+I’ll show you how to make a perfectly tender prime rib with two irresistible sauce options.

 Who’s Stirring the Pot?